 Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive and experimental methods of research.
 Practice in the definition of problems, formulation of hypotheses, construction of samples, control of variables, and interpretation of results.
 700. Directed Teaching: Community College (4) Cr/NC Prerequisites: Education 666 (not required for psychology majors) and 680, approval of the Community College Admissions Committee, and concurrent registration in Education Systematic observation, participation, and teaching under supervision in a community college.
 A weekly seminar or conference is required.
 Application to take this course must be made in the preceding semester by preregistration with the Higher Education Programs Coordinator.
 Not acceptable on master's degree programs.
-701. Field Experience as a Reading Specialist (4) Prerequisites: Education 511, 621, 631, 652 and consent of the instructor.
-Supervised experience as a Reading Specialist.
-Approval of instructor and of local school district required in the semester prior to registration.
 720. Internship (1-6) Cr/NC Supervised internship experience.
 Application to take the course must be made early during the preceding semester.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
 A. Community College Education Prerequisites: Education 666, 680 and teaching or administrative experience in a community college.
-B. School Nursing Prerequisites: Secondary Education 667, Special Education 500, Health Science and Safety 510, 520, Speech Pathology and Audiology 105.
+B. School Nursing Prerequisites: Secondary Education 667, Special Education 500, Health Science 510, 520, Speech Pathology and Audiology 105.
 C. Adult Education Prerequisite: Education 660.